aguadecoco1301/handler/README.md

 # Configuration

-The handler are so configurability, that's a list with all
+The handler are so configurability, there's a list with all

 1) Token:
 	Configurate the token are required.